 Share any photos you take with us on social media @ExploreSurreyUK

-If you need to get in touch to tell us about any issues on Rodborough Common, please use one of the options below:
+If you need to contact us about any issues on Rodborough Common, please use one of the options below:

 Environmental designations of Rodborough Common and what they mean

-A Site of Nature Conservation Importance (SNCI) designation is given to sites that have substantive local nature conservation and geological value.
+Site of Nature Conservation Importance (SNCI) is a designation given to sites that have substantive local nature conservation and geological value.

-Local Nature Reserves (LNR) are special areas designated by Natural England as being a natural resource contributing to biodiversity.
-Local Nature Reserves must be looked after by the local authority in whose area they are located..
+Local Nature Reserve (LNR) is a special area designated by Natural England as being a natural resource contributing to biodiversity.
+Local Nature Reserves must be looked after by the local authority in whose area they are located.